 By Bus: I have definitely used the Greyhound bus to get to Nashville from Louisville.
 It’s a pretty easy and cheap ride–if you are car-free and coming from a fairly nearby destination, this might be the place for you.

 That’s a Perfect 24 Hours in Nashville, Tennessee

 What would you do with 24 hours in Nashville?
 Are you ready to start booking your hotel in Nashville?
-Is The Catbird Seat a front for Soviet spies?
+Why is it called chess pie?
 And is Mona Lisa handling her day drinking okay?
 Please leave your thoughts below!